asvrada/gray-scale-jpeg-compressor/readme.md

 # Implementation Details

+* Use numpy for most math operations on matrix.
+* Use PIL for image reading/writing.
-Use bitarray to store results.
+* Use bitarray to store results.
 They can be easily converted to bytes then store to file, as well as read from file as bytes then creat bitarray from them.

-Build own huffman decode tree for huffman decoding.
+* Build own huffman decode tree for huffman decoding/encoding.

+### File description:

+* jpeg.py: Main file, where the main logic of compression/decompression happens
+* huffman.py: Involves huffman encoding/decoding
+* helper.py: A collections of functions that do specific things
+* config.py: Constants (like quantization table, huffman table) go there